ariedov/ariedov.github.io/content/posts/tmux-as-docker.md

 draft: false
 ---

 I highly recommend using a vps with a custom domain name and https configuration for testing ones backend.
-127.0.0.1 is fine for start, and there not a way of avoiding it, however, having an actual server is bound to uncover some obvious issues that were missed in development.
+127.0.0.1 is fine for start, and there is not a way of avoiding it, however, having an actual server is bound to uncover some obvious issues that were missed in development.

 But there is an issue at hand: how to keep the backend code running after the ssh connection is lost?
 There are a few options.

 ### Docker

 This one is the most obvious: containerize the code, run it in docker, expose a port and voila - you're all set.
-And while there are waysnto keep the docker container up to date with all the code changes, it's not the most smooth experience.
+And while there are ways to keep the docker container up to date with all the code changes, it's not the most smooth experience.

 ### Daemon

-A daemon is basically a worst docker: it is harder tontrack, harder to make sure the code is up to date and harder to kill.
+A daemon is basically a worst docker: it is harder to track, harder to make sure the code is up to date and harder to kill.

 ### tmux